dendronhq/handbook/handbook/handbook.people.onboarding.md

 #### Setting Up Your Workspace
 1. Clone the Dendron private workspace (this will be sent to you by email)
-1. After your workspace is finished initializing, you should have a workspace with the following vaults
+1. After your workspace is finished initializing, you should have a workspace with the following vaults (your workspace might look different depending if you are full time or still in the trial period)
 ![[handbook.map#vaults,1:#*]]

 #### Go Over Company Values